revm_interpreter/

 363

-364 /// Returns whether the instruction result is an error.
+364 /// Returns whether the instruction result is a success.

 365 #[inline]